OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     {
         // TODO5: Get the raw token that the add-in page received from the Office host.
         // TODO6: Get the access token for MS Graph.
-        // TODO7: Get the names of files and folders in OneDrive for Business by using the Microsoft Graph API.
+        // TODO7: Get the names of files and folders in OneDrive by using the Microsoft Graph API.
         // TODO8: Remove excess information from the data and send the data to the client.
     }
     return new string[] { "Error", "Microsoft Office does not have permission to get Microsoft Graph data on behalf of the current user." };